-Dear Members,
+Dear Members.

-Welcome to the second annual report of Croí Laighean Credit Union, and the first where we welcomed our members from the Leixlip area.
+Welcome to the third annual report of Croí Laighean Credit Union, and the first where we had one full year after two years of mergers.

-This annual report is a representation of the work carried out by your Board of Directors, your Board Oversight Committee and your staff during this busy year.
+This annual report is a representation of the work carried out by your Board of Directors, your Board Oversight Committee and your staff during another busy year.
 The report is structured as follows, to give you an overview of all the work carried out: